satwikbhasin/text-to-pdf-converter-aws-full-stack/README.md

 Simply open the signed URL in your browser to initiate the download of the specified file from S3.
 Ensure that you have appropriate permissions and that the `key` parameter matches an existing file in your S3 bucket.

+## Requirements Checklist

+### Basic

+- [x] AWS CDK for Managing AWS Infrastructure
+- [x] AWS SDK Javascript V3 for Lambda
+- [x] Followed AWS best practices
+- [x] No SSH or hard-coded parameters
+- [x] Files in S3 are not public
+- [x] No AWS Amplify backend or frontend resource in code
+- [x] Creating a new VM after user submissions to DB
+- [x] Professional code and a reader-friendly README file
+- [x] Confirm availability of backup and rollback procedures.
+- [x] Finished all basic requirements

+### Bonus

+- [x] Frontend hosted on Amplify
+- [X] Used Flowbite TailwindCSS and ReactJS for Responsive UI